-Nissan’s RB25DET engine is a common representative of their infamous RB series which first appeared in 1991 after replacing its predecessor – the RB20DET.
+Nissan’s RB25DET engine represents their infamous RB series, which first appeared in 1991 after replacing its predecessor - the RB20DET.

-Most commonly known for finding its home under the hood of the R33 and R34 GTST Nissan Skylines, this impressive 2498cc powerplant has increased in popularity alongside its rivals over the years, with enthusiasts keen to swap it into all sorts of weird and wonderful builds across the world.
+The impressive 2498cc powerplant has increased in popularity alongside its rivals over the years, with enthusiasts keen to swap it into all sorts of weird and epic builds worldwide.

-The first ever Series 1 (S1) RB25DET engine surfaced in the 1993 Nissan Skyline R33 GTST.
-Improvements over the RB20 included reinforced connecting rods, improved pistons alongside a larger 45V1 turbocharger.
+The first Series 1 (S1) RB25DET engine surfaced in the 1993 Nissan Skyline R33 GTST.
+Improvements over the RB20 included reinforced connecting rods, and improved pistons alongside a larger 45V1 turbocharger.

-The 25 also featured Nissan’s NVCS VVT system on the intake side and the new larger injectors provide the engine with 370cc/min to the 250hp and 235lb/ft torque, which the engine could produce when it left the factory.
+The 25 featured Nissan’s NVCS VVT system on the intake side and the new larger injectors provide the engine with 370cc/min to the 250 horsepower (hp) and 235 lb-ft torque, which the engine could produce when it left the factory.

 In 1995, Nissan revised their RB25DET, releasing the Series 2 (S2) engine to the market.
 This featured a revised electrical system and an uprated turbo, which featured a ceramic turbine wheel rather than the aluminium wheel found in the S1.

-The only real differences mechanically between the S1 and S2 are the camshafts, with the S2 Cam Angle Sensor’s shaft that goes into the exhaust cam being slightly different.
+The only fundamental differences mechanically between the S1 and S2 are the camshafts, with the S2 Cam Angle Sensor’s shaft that goes into the exhaust cam being slightly different.

-There were quite a few changes which came with the NEO engine such as solid lifters instead of hydraulic, revised camshafts which featured on/off solenoid Variable VCT.
-A hotter, 82°C thermostat was added along with model-specific coil packs.
+There were quite a few changes that came with the NEO engine such as solid lifters instead of hydraulic and revised camshafts which featured on/off solenoid Variable VCT.
+A hotter 82°C thermostat was added along with model-specific coil packs.

-A revised inlet manifold was also introduced, which intentionally reduced the runner diameter from 50 to 45mm, therefore increasing the air velocity which handed the car more low-end torque.
+A revised intake manifold was also introduced, which intentionally reduced the runner diameter from 50 to 45mm, therefore increasing the air velocity which handed the car more low-end torque.

 The combustion chamber of the NEO head is smaller, and GTR-spec connecting rods compensate alongside the model-specific pistons and an increased compression ratio of 9.0:1.

-Despite focus being on the economic output to meet the LEV emissions criteria, the NEO engine also managed to earn the highest power figures of all the RB25DET engines, achieving 276hp and 267lb/ft torque in stock form.
+Despite focusing on the economic output to meet the LEV emissions criteria, the NEO engine also managed to earn the highest power figures of all the RB25DET engines – achieving 276 hp and 267 lb-ft torque in stock form.

-The RB25DET continued to be the engine of choice until the final models rolled out of the factory in 2002, with the VQ25DET becoming its successor.
+The RB25DET remained the engine of choice until the final models rolled out of the factory in 2002, with the VQ25DET becoming its successor.

 Nissan then went on to produce several variations of the 2.0L RB: